Juris-M/jurism-docs/tutorial.rst

 If we want to cite a Japanese work in an English article we will need to write the title, author etc. in roman characters rather than kanji and kana.
 Similarly, if we are writing an article in Japanese and the bibliography must be sorted according to the kana reading of the authors' names, we need to add the yomikata of the authors' names to our database.

 In order to do these things we add entries for English, Japanese, romaji and kana to Jurism's language preferences, as the following video shows.
 After opening Jurism's Preferences in the menu we click the Languages tab.
 Then we click *Add a Language* and add *English*; we change the nickname from *en* to *English* (the nickname can be anything you like; you can leave it as *en* if you prefer).
 Next we add *Japanese* in the same way.
-After that we click the Plus sign next to Japanese and from the Variant sub-menu we select *ALA-RC Romanization, 1997 Edition*.
+After that we click the Plus sign next to Japanese and from the *Variant* sub-menu we select *ALA-RC Romanization, 1997 Edition*.
 We change the nickname from *ja-alalc97* to *Romaji*.
 Finally we once again click the Plus sign next to Japanese and from the *script* sub-menu we select *Japanese syllabaries (alias for Hiragana + Katakana) -- Hrkt*.
 We change the nickname from *ja-Hrkt* to *Kana*.

 We only have to do these settings once; they are good for as long as we use Jurism.
-And even if you delete a language from these settings, you won't lose any data about your collected items.
+And even if we delete a language from these settings, we won't lose any data about our collected items.

 .. raw:: html